blennies/unbikit/README.md

 unbikit (_un-bik-ɪt_) is a decoder for `.bik` video files that can be used to play or transcode videos using the Web Streams API.
-Only version 1 of the BIK format is supported, all revisions except `b`.

-Written in TypeScript/JavaScript (no WASM or native code).
-The decoder is designed to be isomorphic and should work on all client/server runtimes that support at least ES2022 (or older runtimes with syntax lowering).

 ⭐ [Documentation](https://blennies.github.io/unbikit/) and a
 ⭐ [video player demo](https://blennies.github.io/unbikit/demo/)
 are available, as well as a
 [repository page on GitHub](https://github.com/blennies/unbikit)!

+### Features

+- Supports Bink 1, revisions `c` to `i` inclusive
+- Handles demuxing and decompression of audio and video streams
+- TypeScript/JavaScript only (no WASM or native code)
+- No dependencies
+- Uses Web Streams API for efficient reading of video files
+- Isomorphic
+  - runs on client/server runtimes that support at least ES2022
+  - can be run with older runtimes by using the syntax lowering feature of some bundlers

 ## License